speakeasy-api/openapi-reference-documentation/README.md

 - I believe this should be an open source repo that we can use to showcase the docs and example SDKs generated from our example openapi document.
 This will allow things to be co-located (we can locate them separately but I think we will lose some coherency with that approach), benefit from community updates and improvements.
 - I am building a `speakeasy` example openapi document as an example document similar to the petstore from swagger.
 The speakeasy it refers to is a bar, so everything is themed around that.
 I think this will be a good way to showcase the documentation and SDKs.
 - I imagine the `SDK Generation` sections to actually be some sort of expandable section that can be toggled open and closed.
 This would allow the user to see the docs related to SDK Generation without it taking up too much space on the page.
 I also imagine we will potentially show examples in all the supported languages, via tabs or something similar.
-- TODO: Go through and update all examples of yaml and generated code one full documentation and example spec is complete.
+- TODO: Go through and update all examples of yaml and generated code once full documentation and example spec is complete.

 ## Introduction